MCT-master/mct-master.github.io/_posts/2020-05-03-dream-nest.md

 Our Pure Data code for the app [is here](https://drive.google.com/open?id=16snQbv1wQ5fd8B3dTthX6eqprnb7fOmt)

+### Future work

 Testing our creations on actual infant-subjects is unfortunately beyond the scope of this project, so much work remains to be done.
 We based our approach to this problem on the scientific research in the field, but we can’t be sure at this point which elements of our project work and which don’t.
 The unexpected imposition of COVID-19 quarantine definitely delayed some testing that would have taken place on the part of our industry partner, who no longer was able to continue Dream Nest testing at the local hospital’s neonatal unit.

-### Future work

 Having said that, we think it’s a good start.
 In the design of the eventual Dream Nest app that will pair with the Dream Nest itself and allow parents/caregivers to control and personalize the experience for their little ones, we recommend the following:

-* a multi-channel mixer interface for the sound engine
+* A multi-channel mixer interface for the sound engine
-* an expandable library of musical composition and loops to choose from
+* An expandable library of musical composition and loops to choose from
-* the ability for each mother to record her own voice and heartbeat to be mixed into the over-all soundscape
+* The ability for each mother to record her own voice and heartbeat to be mixed into the over-all soundscape
-* a selection of synthesized or sampled “womb sounds” to complete the sound environment
+* A selection of synthesized or sampled “womb sounds” to complete the sound environment

 From the app, the parent/caregiver can then stream the sound to either the Dream Nest itself (if the final design allows for it) or an external bluetooth or wifi enabled speaker system.
 Because of the importance of the low-frequency spectrum in authentically replicating the womb environment, we recommend a good quality speaker with excellent low-frequency reproduction.